 \subsection{Semantically-aligned Representations}

 Leveraging our observation that relationships are expressed explicitly or implicitly, we construct two settings for our prompt model: constrained and unconstrained predictions.
 Constrained predictions are \texttt{[MASK]} predictions ($y_i$) constrained to words found within the inputted instance $x_i$, i.e., $y_i \in x_i$ where $x_i$ is the input sentence with words $\left\{ w_1,\dots,w_n\right\}$.
-In this setting, top tokens in the inputted instance are used for \textit{explicitly expressed} relationship representations.
-In the unconstrained setting, we allow the model to use any word in its whole vocabulary ($\mathcal{V}$) to predict the name of the relationship, i.e., $y_i \in \mathcal{V}$.
+In this setting, top tokens in the inputted instance are used to optimize for \textit{explicitly expressed} relationships.
+In the unconstrained setting, we allow the model to use any word in its entire vocabulary ($\mathcal{V}$) to predict the name of the relationship, i.e., $y_i \in \mathcal{V}$, optimizing for \textit{implicitly expressed} relationships.

-Here, the top tokens from the whole vocabulary work as \textit{implicitly expressed} relationship representations.
 We use the hidden representations of the top three tokens in each setting to construct the following representations:

-Where $n=3$ and $z_{y_j}$ is the $j^{th}$ embedded representation ($z \in \mathcal{R}^D$) of the prediction corresponding to instance $x_i$ from a phrase embedding model~\cite{Li2022UCTopicUC}.
-Our final relationship representation is constructed by combining the constrained and unconstrained representations: